It's the sweet and salty roundabout - get on board with Possum and The Big Guy!!! Chew! Cheeeewwwwww!

-In the car on the way back from a gig in Lorne, Dave and Kitty discovered a mutual admiration for the salty and sweet junk foods.
+In the car on the way back from a gig in Lorne, Dave O'Neil and Kitty Flanagan discovered a mutual admiration for the salty and sweet junk foods.

-Then a blind test, then one of a handful of interchangeable segments that are often product dependent.
+- Then one of a handful of interchangeable segments that are often product dependent.

 Sweet Sweeeeet Memory Jogger